mferreira-7/dietManagementTool/docs/Final Report Team Management  Log/Project_Management_Log.md

 Each team member demonstrates commendable self-discipline, diligently completing their assigned tasks within the specified timelines.
 The team exhibits strong communication skills, fostering a conflict-free and well-organised working environment.
 It is crucial to build upon these strengths and maintain effective communication to ensure the continued success of the project.

 ## Product Backlog

-This image only contains the last commits in the backlog, you can look to Jira for full version
+This image only contains the last commits in sprint 9 which is the latest one.

 <img src="FinalProduct Files/backlog.png" alt="image">